Diamond Mining & Exploration: Where it all starts

 Yes, we all know about diamonds forming in the depths of the Earth and coming up towards the surface through volcanic eruptions.
 Do we know anything else?
 Maybe or maybe not.
 But there’s no harm in finding out.

-Since diamonds are formed only under extreme heat and pressure, their formation begins in the Earth’s mantle.
+Since diamonds form only under extreme heat and pressure, their formation begins in the Earth’s mantle.
 Later, it takes an act of Nature, (a volcanic eruption in this case) to bring them closer to the Earth’s surface.

 This is where geologists test and find out which rocks could possibly be holding a rough diamond.